julian-ramos/Ai-refresher/README.md

 [ML Cheat sheet](https://stanford.edu/~shervine/teaching/cs-229/)

 ## Deep Learning

 Convolutional and recurrent neural networks explained and some tips and tricks.

 [DL Cheat sheet](https://stanford.edu/~shervine/teaching/cs-230/)

+### Activation functions
+- ReLU
+It has some biological basis.
+Ignores negative values

+- Leaky ReLu
+Similar to ReLU but it uses negative values, although with a smaller weight than positive values.

+- ELU
+Same as ReLU for positive values.
+For negative values it uses an exponential.
+It has been shown to perform better than other common activation functions and even beat ReLU.

 ## Data Science